 Let’s dive into the 7 taxonomic classifications of life on Earth.

-For example, protists, fungi, plants and animals are part of the eukarya domain.
+For example, protists, fungi, plants, and animals are part of the eukarya domain.
 This is because their cells all have a nucleus.
 While prokaryotes like archaea and bacteria don’t have one, eukarya have a nucleus.
 So the 3 domains of life are archaea, bacteria and eukarya.

 The other two kingdoms are eubacteria and archaebacteria which do not have a cell nucleus.
-These single-celled microorganisms evolved in the early stages of Earth’s formation and have a very different cell anatomy from eukarya.
+These single-celled microorganisms evolved in the early stages of Earth’s formation and have very different cell anatomy from eukarya.

 After domains, the kingdom classification gets a bit more specific.
-For example, is it a plant or animal?
+For example, is it a plant or an animal?
 If it’s a plant, we categorize it in the plant kingdom.
 If it’s an animal, it’s part of the animal kingdom.

 The 7 kingdoms of biology are: